ninetailedtori/ctrash/README.md

     - BUT the output should be a prettified table, with customisable column-row sizes, wrapping, terminal width-detection, and paging
     - Respect PAGER env-var for paging mode, but allow manual setting within config/within cli options
 - Fast, fast, fast!
-Nothing but the cleanest fastest lightest C we can write!
+Nothing but the cleanest fastest lightest C++ we can write!
 - Completions - fish, bash, zsh, what else?
 - Support for alerts and/or actions when trash hits user-set thresholds - will generate config format first
 - Write up a contribution and code style-guideline list